Ukraine's Kuleba: No cease-fire agreement reached at Turkey meeting | DW | 10.03.2022

 Turkish President Recep Tayyip Erdogan has pushed for his country to play a mediation role between the two sides.

-He said that any prospect of an agreement being reached "essentially lies with [Russian President Vladimir] Putin."
+He said that any prospect of an agreement being reached "essentially lies with Putin."

 Eggert added that chances for the talks depended on Lavrov presenting a modified set of demands differing from those made by Moscow at the start of the invasion, as Ukraine would not be prepared to accept those given its current successes in the conflict.